tbensky/ProjectClock/readme.md

 ![escape_and_anchor](https://github.com/tbensky/ProjectClock/blob/main/Pics/clamp_screw.jpg)

-This will clamp the pendulum onto the anchor's dowel/axle.
+This will allow you to clamp the pendulum onto the anchor's dowel/axle.

 On the other end of the pendulum, drill a hole so you can mount a small weight onto the end of the pedulum.
-This is not critical.
+This is not critical (do whatever is needed).
 Ours looks like this

 ![escape_and_anchor](https://github.com/tbensky/ProjectClock/blob/main/Pics/swing_end.jpg)